drts01/presentation--ci-cd-101/slides/020-static-site-generator.md

 A website "compiler" that applies styling to content.

 <aside class="notes">
-* It will generate html files
+* Will use static site generator.
-* combining content, templates, styling, other assets.
+* combining content, templates, styling to
+* compile html.

 </aside>
 </section>